-These WFM process include each of the following:
+These WFM processes include each of the following:

 - Forecasting contact volumes

-- Scheduling staff around your forecasted contact volumes
+- Scheduling staff around your forecast contact volumes

 - Managing on a day-to-day basis (intraday management), in case of unexpected rises in contact volumes or absenteeism